 The Berkeley Costume and Toy Collection is a fine collection of 18th and 19th century costumes, toys and dolls.
 Countess Ann Griffin Bernstorff, the Irish artist and collector, assembled the collection as a private enthusiasm.
 Covering a period of some 80 years from 1740–1820, the exhibits range from rare and delicate artefacts to simple and robust playthings, and everyday garments of the past, many of which were once owned by Irish families.
 The costumes are on view during one’s tour of the house; unfortunately, the toys have been moved to the second floor, which is not open to the public.

-The restored 18th century Parklands are open to the public daily (free admission).
+The restored 18th century Parklands are open to the public daily for free.